11 Unusual Facts About Birds

 1: New Lease of Life for the Dodo?

-In the Oxford Museum are the only real body parts of the dodo in existence.
+In the Oxford University Museum of Natural History are the only real body parts of the dodo in existence.
 Plaster casts of the treasured specimens are on display.
 The genuine articles, though, are kept securely behind the scenes in the storeroom, available only to those given over to serious study of one of the most famous of extinct animals.

 The two fragments, dating back to the seventeenth century, are preserved in two boxes each containing a foot and a head.
 Skin tightly sheaths the skull.
 Similar to the pinprick marks you'd see on a plucked turkey, it's possible to see where feathers once sprouted, and indeed there are a few small feathers remaining around the beak.
 The foot, covered in scales, is kept in the smaller of the two boxes.